-East Jerusalemite high school graduates tend to pursue further studies at the Al-Quds University, universities in the West Bank, or academic institutions in other Arab countries because they find it difficult to get accepted into Israeli universities, even with an Israeli matriculation certificate.
-Following their studies they still find it hard to integrate into the Israeli job market because this often requires further credentials officially recognized in Israel.
-Therefore, many graduates invest significant financial resources and spend a year or more learning Hebrew and completing their bagrut requirements at the Hebrew University preparatory program or other similar privately-run programs in East Jerusalem in order to get into Israeli academic institutions (Hasson, 2015).
+East Jerusalemite high school graduates tend to pursue any further studies they follow at Al-Quds University, universities in the West Bank, or academic institutions in other Arab countries because they find it difficult to get accepted into Israeli universities, even with te’udat begrut.
+Even after their studies, many still find it hard to enter the Israeli job market because to do so often requires obtaining further credentials officially recognized in Israel.
+Many therefore invest significant financial resources in spending a year or more learning Hebrew and attaining their te’udat bagrut in the Hebrew University’s or other privately-run preparatory programs in East Jerusalem to be able to enter Israeli academic institutions (Hasson, 2015).

-Attitudes to Hebrew Language Acquisition among the Arab Population

-Despite the reservations of the Palestinian educational authorities discussed above, a number of studies have demonstrated that Arabic speakers in Israel attribute great importance to proficiency in Hebrew because of its many social and economic advantages (Abu-Asbah et al., 2011; Amara and Mar’I, 2002; Atily, 2004: 342; Ministry of Education, 2015).
-Ilaiyan and Abu Hussain’s (2012) study examining the attitudes of Arab students in East Jerusalem toward Hebrew found positive attitudes both toward the study of Hebrew as a foreign or foreign language, and in terms of the students’ willingness to communicate in this language outside of the classroom.
-Some of the parents also supported their children’s Hebrew language studies, mainly in light of the instrumental-pragmatic advantages the language could give their children in the future (Ilaiyan, 2012).
-It is important to note that this positive attitude related to the Hebrew language itself and to the study of Hebrew as part of the school curriculum, as opposed to its Jewish speakers.
+The Ministry of Education and the Jerusalem Municipality allot students in Palestinian school programs only a relatively reduced budget, whereas those studying in Israeli school programs are allotted a priority budget, as well as a development budget designed to encourage them to switch to the Israeli programs (Ronen, 2018).
+East Jerusalem students studying the Palestinian curriculum are thus particularly challenged by the language barrier.
+According to the 2018 government program “Reducing social gaps and economic development in East Jerusalem,” more than 43 per cent of the Israeli government budgeting allotted to education in East Jerusalem (approximately 193m out of 445m NIS) is contingent upon students switching to study the Israeli curriculum (Ir Amim, 2020).

-Research Objectives and Methodology
+Methodology

-Unlike the studies reviewed above focusing on students, the purpose of this qualitative study was to examine the attitudes of teachers.
-It is crucial to understand the teachers’ attitudes toward this subject in light of the prevalent assumption in recent decades that pedagogues have significant experience and knowledge that is invaluable for understanding the situation on the ground (Levy-Gazenfrantz and Shapira-Lischinsky, 2017: 232).
-The present study is based on the qualitative research paradigm.
-Qualitative-interpretative research is an analytical rather than statistical process.
-The analysis performed by the researchers is partially intuitive and its goal is to obtain insights that may lead to a wider understanding of the studied phenomena (Corbin and Strauss, 1990).
-This type of research encourages creativity within the analytical process, while recognizing its limitations.
-The analysis is inherently limited by the context in which it is performed.
-The choice to focus on the interpretative approach (Spector-Mersel, 2011) stems from our focus on elements that are politically and socially charged and which include a narrative aspect.
+The study adopts a primarily qualitative and interpretative, rather than quantitative statistical approach, with analysis partly based on researchers’ intuitions, and its goal is to obtain insights that may lead to a wider understanding of the relevant issues (Corbin & Strauss, 2015).
+This type of research encourages creativity within the analytical process, while recognizing the relevant limitations.
+The analysis is inherently limited by the context on which it focuses.
+The choice to focus on the interpretative approach (Spector-Mersel, 2011) stems from our focus on elements that are politically and socially charged, and which include a narrative aspect.

-Participants

-The study was conducted among 29 teachers, all residents of East Jerusalem, who were recruited using the convenience sampling method, having participated in a “Hebrew language and expression” course at one of the Arab colleges in Israel’s central region.
-The participants teach various subjects at East Jerusalem schools, from primary school up to high school.
-Among these teachers 4% (1 teacher) was employed by the Israeli Ministry of Education, 23% (4 teachers) were employed by the Jerusalem Municipality, 14% (3 teachers) were employed by the Palestinian Authority; and 59% (11 teachers) were employed by private institutions.
-Their teaching experience ranged between 4 and 25 years.
-The overwhelming majority of respondents were women (91%).
+The study was conducted with 29 teachers, all residents of East Jerusalem having participated in a “Hebrew language and expression” course at one of the Arab colleges in Israel’s central region, who were recruited using the convenience sampling method.
+The 29 respondents were out of a total of 33 people to whom questionnaires were given, with four not submitting responses.
+The participants taught various subjects at East Jerusalem schools, from primary- to high-school level.
+The overwhelming majority of the 33 people to whom questionnaires were distributed were women (91 per cent).
 The average age of the participants was 31.78 (SD = 5.86).
+One was employed by the Israeli Ministry of Education, four by the Jerusalem Municipality, three by the PA, and the remaining 11 by private institutions.
+Their experience in teaching years ranged from four to 25.